emma3826/AquariumFishClassifier/README.md

-# AquariumFishClassifier
+# Experiment with deep learning

-Let the system figure out what fish breeds are present in your aquarium
+Classify the fishes in the aquarium
+Classify environmental sounds

 Experimenting with ![fastai](https://www.fast.ai/)